 A YouTube video or perhaps a continuing vlog would be a great idea.
 How will you accomplish that?
 Can you tell me how much Vlogging camera will cost me to start?

-Various cameras are available for you to choose from.
+Various vlogging cameras for YouTube are available for you to choose from.
 Is there a cost associated with them?
 What are the differences between all the different cameras?

 This article will explain the basic types of cameras so you have a better understanding.